TechnologyBrewery/habushu/README.md

 * `mvn clean install -Pbootstrap`: Builds the `habushu-maven-plugin` such that the custom `habushu` lifecycle may be utilized within subsequent builds.
 * **NOTE:** If updates are made to the `habushu` lifecycle (i.e. updates to the `habushu` lifecycle mapping configuration made in `habushu-maven-plugin/src/main/resources/META-INF/plexus/components.xml`), developers **MUST**  changes require two builds to test - one to build the lifecycle, then a second to use that updated lifecycle.
 Code changes to `Mojo` classes within the existing `habushu` lifecycle work via normal builds without the need for a second pass.
-* `mvn clean install -Pdefault`: (ACTIVE BY DEFAULT - `-Pdefault` does not need to be specified) builds all modules.
+* `mvn clean install -Pdefault`: (ACTIVE BY DEFAULT - `-Pdefault` does not need to be specified) builds all modules under poetry package manager.
 Developers may use this profile to build and apply changes to existing `habushu-maven-plugin` `Mojo` classes
+* `mvn clean install -Puv`: builds all modules under uv package manager.
+Developers may use this profile to build and apply changes to existing `habushu-maven-plugin` `Mojo` classes
+* **NOTE** UV profile is still work in progress and currently nothing has been built.